Introduction

 Celebrating ephemeral and body-based artistic practices

-Experience the atmosphere of the Florence Biennale through this guided tour of the exhibition spaces at the Fortezza da Basso.
+Experience the atmosphere of the Florence Biennale through this guided tour of the exhibition spaces at the Fortezza da Basso, offering a glimpse into the diverse artistic expressions and the Renaissance setting that makes this event unique.

 Venue Location

 The Florence Biennale takes place at the Fortezza da Basso, a Renaissance fortress in the historic center of Florence, Italy.
-This impressive venue offers over 100,000 square meters of exhibition space across multiple halls and courtyards.
+This impressive venue offers over 100,000 square meters of exhibition space across multiple halls and courtyards, all within walking distance of Florence's main train station.